clemtre/signet.sh/README.md

 ```
 ## ~~htmlq~~
 Htmlq is an HTML parser written in Go.
 It doesn't matter which parser we
-uses, it seems that each language has its own.
+use, it seems that each language has its own.
 We give to the program an html string and it filters through it using css
 selectors returning the found html elements
 Using javascript, retrieving all the \<h1> children of a \<section> can